-Foreign MNCs from the US and Europe historically took an important role in the Japanese economy to transform the country into Asia's leading powerhouse in the 20th century.
-Through licensing and original equipment manufacturing (OEM) arrangements, Japanese firms successfully absorbed technology from overseas, mainly European and US MNCs (Ozawa, 1974), in what is described as the first and second patterns of flying geese (or domestic patterns) for Japan's learning-based approach to industrialization (Hayter & Edgington, 2004).
+Foreign multinational companies (MNCs) from the United States and Europe historically took an important role in the Japanese economy to transform the country into Asia's leading economic powerhouse in the twentieth century.
+Through licensing and original equipment manufacturing (OEM) arrangements, Japanese firms successfully absorbed technology from overseas, mainly from European and U.S. MNCs (Ozawa 1974).
+This is described as the first and second patterns of flying geese (or domestic patterns) for Japan's learning-based approach to industrialization (Hayter and Edgington 2004).
 After the Second World War and until recently Japan, as a source of advanced technological independence, was the leading goose in its third flying geese paradigm (or international pattern).
-Japanese FDI took the crucial role of developing its neighbors' economies and technology through the process of dynamic industrial shifting among countries in the region to form East Asia's RVCs (Chen, 1989).
+Japanese foreign direct investment (FDI) took the crucial role of developing its neighbors' economies and technology through the process of dynamic industrial shifting among countries in the region to form East Asia's regional value chains (RVCs) (Chen 1989).
 The most important impact of Japanese FDI was and is the dynamic change of factor endowments in East Asian host countries, which lifted their industries to higher value chain production over time through transfer of technology and knowledge from MNCs to their local partners.
-The MNCs' role is anchored in investment decisions made by profitseeking entities, and trade is driven by import and export firms, not primarily by states (Memis, 2009).
+The MNCs' role is anchored in investment decisions made by profit-seeking entities, and trade is driven by import and export firms, not primarily by states (Memis 2009).
 Thus, In the short run, host countries can generally benefit from the establishment of MNCs' factories, which not only create jobs for local inhabitants but also generate wealth and public revenues.
-In the longer run, however, it is the transfer of technology and know-how from foreign MNCs that drives economic upgrading -from producing primary, labor-intensive products to mature, capital-intensive products.
+In the longer run, however, it is the transfer of technology and know-how from foreign MNCs that drives economic upgrading-from producing primary, labor-intensive products to mature, capital-intensive products.

-The regional value chains in East Asia took on an increasingly global character as Japanese firms were met with Western MNCs in China in the 1990s, which led to the creation of 'Factory Asia' built around final assembly in China.
-In doing so they also source parts and components from the East Asia region, thus blurring the distinction between GVCs and RVCs, since their activities extend well beyond East Asia.
+The RVCs in East Asia took on an increasingly global character as Japanese firms competed with Western MNCs in China in the 1990s, which led to the creation of 'Factory Asia' built around final assembly in China.
+In doing so Western MNCs also source parts and components from the East Asia region, thus blurring the distinction between GVCs and RVCs, since MNCs' activities extend well beyond East Asia.
 So China nowadays serves as the hub for production of parts produced in other countries in the region, to be assembled and exported as final products to world markets.
-It is estimated that intra-regional trade accounts for more than half of China's total exports, and foreign investment into China's exports are largely from other Asian neighbors (Gaulier et al., 2007).
-With inexorably rising labor costs for low value added operations in China, assembly and mass production are now being shifted to other countries such as Vietnam, India and Bangladesh; thus the geese are once more on the move.
+It is estimated that intraregional trade accounts for more than half of China's total exports, and FDI into China's exports now largely comes from other Asian neighbors (Gaulier et al., 2007).
+With inexorably rising labor costs for low value-added operations in China, assembly and mass production are now being shifted to other countries such as Vietnam, India, and Bangladesh; thus the geese are once more on the move.

 But do we have any evidence that this happens in practice?
-Anecdotally, the East Asian success story, and specifically the 'flying geese model' behind it, suggests that spillovers from GVC integration have contributed to upgrading across the region (Box 7).
-And a substantial body of empirical research show productivity-enhancing effects of exporting (c.f.
-Wagner, 2007; Songwe and Winkler, 2012) and using imported inputs (c.f.
-Egger et al., 2001; Amiti and Konings, 2007).
-However, studies focusing on developing countries are virtually non-existent - especially at the firm-level.
+Anecdotally, the East Asian success story, and specifically the 'flying geese model' behind it, suggests that spillovers from GVC integration have contributed to upgrading across the region (box 8.1).
+And a substantial body of empirical research show productivity-enhancing effects of exporting (Wagner 2007; Songwe and Winkler 2012) and using imported inputs (Egger et al. 2001; Amiti and Konings 2007).
+However, studies focusing on developing countries are virtually nonexistent-especially at the firm level.